 Although there are “model” (standard default) articles of association prescribed by the Companies Act, there is no such model in respect of a shareholders’ agreement.

 What are the main reasons to put in place a shareholders’ agreement?

-Another advantage of having the agreement, is the flexibility it offers in comparison to the basic constitution, as no standard form exists for shareholders’ agreements.
+Another advantage of having the agreement is the flexibility that it offers in comparison to the basic constitution, as no standard form exists for shareholders’ agreement.
 Furthermore, because it is a private document, commercially sensitive information can be included.

 How do you implement a shareholders’ agreement and when is the best time to do so?

 The ideal time to put a shareholders’ agreement in place is when you start the company.
 Fallouts between shareholders can happen – but if the agreement is implemented from the start, disputes are limited by the rules already agreed.